 On moving to Maidstone, she was put in contact with GEC Brass Band by the then conductor of the Blackburn and Darwen Middle Band and she joined in December 1993.
 During her time with BAE SYSTEMS Brass band she has been on numerous tours, participating in many contests and concerts.
 The highlights of her time with BAE SYSTEMS Brass Band so far have been sharing the stage with David Daws and Alan Morrison.

-Helen met her husband Jon through the band and they married in 2002.
-Jon recently left the band to pursue other musical projects, partly because they now have two beautiful daughters, Juliette and Francesca who both enjoy their music.
+Helen has two beautiful daughters, Juliette and Francesca who both enjoy their music.
 Juliette dances Ballet and Tap weekly and enjoys singing, and Francesca is following in her footsteps with the singing.

 Return to Player ListHer other musical tastes outside of banding include a love of musicals, popular music and opera (having been lucky enough to see Aida at the amphitheatre in Verona).